 - black sesame seeds or togarashi

-- 1/2 piece nori thinly sliced
+- half sheet of nori thinly sliced

 - Cook your eggs now, or make them ahead of time and refrigerate until ready to use.
 (See notes.)